 ✪ Day 3 : Rabat to Fez via Meknes and Volubilis :

-Leaving Rabat, we will continue to Meknes with a peaceful and contemplative drive through the Moroccan countryside.
+On the 3rd day of your 10 days tour from Casablanca and after leaving Rabat, we will continue to Meknes with a peaceful and contemplative drive through the Moroccan countryside.

 In the 11th century, Meknes was established by the Berber Almoravids Dynasty as a military settlement and prospered when it became the capital of Morocco during the reign of Sultan Moulay Ismail (1645-1727).
 He turned Meknes into an impressive city in the Spanish/Moorish style, i.e. high walls, great gates, doors and monuments where the harmonious blending of the Islamic and European styles of the 17th century are still evident.
 Today, Meknes is a great economic centre which prospers from huge vineyards (grapes), wine, mint tea, olives & agriculture.
 Meknes city was registered by UNESCO World Heritage List in 1996.

 Built in 1732, our first visit will be to the famous ancient gate of “Bab Mansour” which is an historic landmark in Meknes.
 It is an exquisite gateway of geometric ornamentation, marble columns and devotional inscriptions and was the official gate of the Sultan’s Palace.
-Of the 20 gates within the fortified walls of Meknes, Bab Mansour is the largest and is reported to be the world’s most exquisite of its kind in North Africa and one of the 4 most beautiful gates in the world and illustrates the grandeur of the success of Meknes at that time.
+Of the 20 gates within the fortified walls of Meknes, Bab Mansour is the largest and is reported to be the most exquisite of its kind in North Africa and one of the 4 most beautiful gates in the world and illustrates the grandeur of the success of Meknes at that time.

 We will then visit “Lahdim Square” which is an historic landmark in the city and is regarded as a symbol of “national struggle”.
 It’s strategic location near to Bab Mansour gate made it a perfect meeting place.
 The square houses some stalls and sidewalk cafes offering an exciting and pleasant venue in which to relax.
 At sunset, the Medina becomes more alive filling the square are storytellers, snake charmers, animal trainers, jugglers and fire swallowers, all vying for attention.